Berlin: The Downfall 1945: Controversy in Russia

-Oleg Rzheshevsky, a professor and the president of the Russian Association of World War II Historians, has stated that Beevor is merely resurrecting the discredited and racist views of Neo-Nazi historians, who depicted Soviet troops as subhuman "Asiatic hordes".
-He argues that Beevor's use of phrases such as "Berliners remember" and "the experiences of the raped German women" were better suited "for pulp fiction, than scientific research".
-Rzheshevsky also stated that the Germans could have expected an "avalanche of revenge" after what they did in the Soviet Union, but "that did not happen".
+Oleg Rzheshevsky, a professor and the president of the Russian Association of World War II Historians, has claimed that Beevor is merely resurrecting the discredited and racist views of neo-Nazi historians, who depicted Soviet troops as subhuman "Asiatic hordes".
+Rzheshevsky said the Germans could have expected an "avalanche of revenge" after what they did in the Soviet Union, but "that did not happen".